-Output: Leading the design and implementation of a 40-person lab and workshop series and providing coaching and ongoing support around innovative solutions to addressing issues of housing instability.
+Output: Led the design and implementation of a 40-person lab and workshop series and providing coaching and ongoing support around innovative solutions to addressing issues of housing instability.

 Overview: 6-month cohort program in partnership with the Vancouver Foundation and the Community Development Institute of Fort St. John to address issues of youth wellbeing in the community.

-Output: Co-facilitating 4 in-person workshops to engage the community in grounding in the current situation, mapping out the problem, identifying solutions and testing and building out prototypes.
+Output: Co-facilitated 3 in-person workshops to engage the community in grounding in the current situation, mapping out the problem, identifying solutions and testing and building out prototypes.

 Overview: The North Coast Innovation Lab is an innovative pilot project targeted at economic revitalization and vibrancy in Prince Rupert, BC.

-Output: Leading a multi-year Developmental Evaluation and providing ongoing strategy & social innovation coaching for the North Coast Innovation Lab staff and masters students.
+Output: Led a multi-year Developmental Evaluation and provided ongoing strategy & social innovation coaching for the North Coast Innovation Lab staff and masters students.